cmdsiraj/PriceDeck/README.md

 ## Description about folders

 1. `flask-server` is our main folder.
-This is where the server where scrapping processing takes place.
+This is the server where scrapping processing takes place.
 2. `src` folder contain all the files of the user interface of the application.

 ## files in flask-server